-I started looking for people who don’t look like me.
+I started looking for people who didn’t look like me.

 I started going to coffee chats and having lunch with people I barely knew at least once a week.

-I networked with folks in a different department to learn industry jargon/ language
+I networked with folks in different departments to learn industry jargon/ language

-I started to have small talk with people in the elevator ride, and not look down.
+I started to have small talk with people on the elevator ride, and not look down.

-I started to compliment people when they look good instead of staring up and down.
+I started to compliment people when they looked good instead of staring up and down.